CPACS : The first 20 years

 In 2007 CPACS launched its first undergraduate unit of study, taught jointly with the Department of History.
 Attracting more than 100 students in 2008, this senior unit explores the history and politics of war and peace from the Crusades to the War on Terrorism, and from the Peace of Westphalia to the United Nations.

 The arrival of Associate Professor Jake Lynch as the Centre’s new Director has furthered CPACS’ drive to expand.
 The Centre’s vision for growth is apparent in its continual development of new units of study and new modes of teaching.
-2008 marks the first year of the Centre’s Masters by distance learning program which features online units of study in conjunction with TRANSCEND Peace University and intensive courses offered at the University of London’s School of African and Oriental Studies.
+From 2008 the Centre has offered a distance learning program which features online units of study in conjunction with TRANSCEND Peace University and intensive courses offered at the University of London’s School of African and Oriental Studies.

 As CPACS celebrates its milestone 20th anniversary and strives to move forward and expand its programs and influence, let us not forget its history and the values that inspired the spirit and character of the Centre for Peace and Conflict Studies.